 This is for those who have the best of both worlds – a blend of both warm and cool undertones.

-Although these are the three main categories of skin undertones, some people do not belong to any of the three categories – and this category is called the Olive Undertone.
-People often tend to confuse olive undertone with neutral undertone.
-But, in reality, olive undertone is very different and has specific characteristics.
-It has a bit of yellow and greenish gray hue, and this is why it’s unique.
+However, some people do not belong to any of these three categories.
+They have an olive undertone.
+People often tend to confuse the olive undertone with a neutral undertone.
+But, in reality, the olive undertone is different and has specific characteristics.
+It has a bit of yellow and greenish-gray hue, and this is why it’s unique.

-It is a common misconception that fair-skinned people have a cool undertone, and dark-skinned people have a warm undertone.
+It is a common misconception that fair-skinned people have a cool skin tone and dark-skinned people have a warm undertone.
 It can be the other way round too.
-And that’s why finding your undertone is crucial before you buy foundation and other makeup products.
+And that is why the examination of your undertone is crucial before you buy foundation and other makeup products.
 Keep reading to learn the ways to determine your skin undertone.

-- If the veins appear greenish, you have a warm undertone.
+- In the observation, if the veins appear greenish, you have a warm undertone.

-- If the veins appear bluish or purple, you have a cool undertone.
+- If the veins appear bluish or purple, you have cool undertone skin.

 - If you cannot determine the color of your veins or if they match your skin color, it is most likely that you have either neutral or olive undertones.